*Post Updated 5 Nov 2018

 - And if you are prone to motion sickness then you might want to try to sit at the front of the bus and/or take some Dramamine which is sold at pharmacies and even at the bus stations.
 The roads are windy and hilly and even though it is a short drive, when you are sick, the road feels like it can’t end soon enough.

 - If you lose your bus ticket, it will cost 30 baht to replace it.

 - There are 2 bus stations in Chiang Rai.
 Bus station #1 is located in town and this is where most of you will probably want to get off.
 When I took the bus in late July 2014, the bus attendant prevented the foreigners from getting off at bus station #2 because bus station #2 is the first one the Green Bus will stop at.

 - Generally speaking, bus station #2 is for travel well outside of the Chiang Rai provinces.
 If, for example, you are traveling to Nong Khai (for that dreaded visa run), you will want to go to bus station #2.
 There is a 15 baht red songtaew taxi that you can take between the bus stations.
 English signage.

 - Keep in mind that even though Chiang Rai is a small town, there is rush hour traffic.
+High season is October from January -ish, but I hear that the Chinese take over in December.
 Plan your times to get to and from the bus station accordingly.
 Safe travels and good luck! 🙂